anythingcodes/gatsby-casper/src/content/2020-in-review.md

 ## Personal Finance

-We had tried working with a fiduciary a while back but the situation fired off red flags left and right.
+We had tried working with a fiduciary a while back but the situation raised red flags left and right.
 We were pressured into opening a brokerage and life insurance policy because, turns out, this person would get a substantial kickback.
 (We didn't <em>actually</em> open those accounts, but the suggestion raised some eyebrows.)

 I broke off that relationship and left that experience annoyed.
 This year, I decided to take matters into my own hands.
 It's just math, right?